 The best style of governing, then, is for the ruler to take a hands-off approach through the practice of non-action.
 However, to the extent that rulers do intervene in society, they should try to rid artificial values from their subjects’ minds through the practice of non-mind:

 In exercising his government, the sage empties the people’s minds, fills their bellies, weakens their wills, and strengthens their bones.
 He constantly tries to keep them without knowledge and without desire, and where there are those who have knowledge, to keep them from acting on it.
 When there is this abstinence from action, good order is universal.
 [Ibid, 3]

-While things in the natural world automatically follow the law of the Dao, people do so by choice, and this may require rulers to help empty people’s minds of ideas that distract from the Dao.
+As noted earlier, while things in the natural world automatically follow the law of the Dao, people do so by choice, and this may require rulers to help empty people’s minds of ideas that distract from the Dao.
 The specific kind of knowledge that is most damaging to social harmony involves conventional standards of value and worth.
 Nature does not teach us to value one style of clothes over another, for example.
 The value that we place on specific luxury items, leisure activities, concepts of beauty, or human accomplishments, are principally matters of cultural brainwashing.
 Criminals break the law because they cannot easily acquire the endless array of things society dangles before them.
 If rulers can get their citizens to practice non-mind and shed their preconceived standards of value, then they won’t be seduced into criminal behavior.